aaculp/Project-2/README.md

 ## React Architectural Design

-Define the the React components and the architectural design of your app.

 App Architecture: https://imgur.com/c0QuQQy

 ## Functional Components

-Based on the initial logic defined in the previous sections try and breakdown the logic further into stateless/stateful components.

 | Component | Description |
 | --- | :---: |